Vitor-Dubiela/dotnet-login-api/README.md

-# dotnet-login-api
+# Login API Using .NET 7
-A Login API Using dotNet
+This API's job is to authenticate the users with a JWT.